It’s 3am. You’re awake and getting somewhat desperate.

 If you spend your days getting stressed from your thinking about work, relationships, money, your health and whatever else seems to occupy your mind, your body will be able to convert those low feelings that accompany your thinking in the day, into a night sweat or full-blown panic attack at night.
 It’s a much louder message and it’s more difficult to ignore.

 Your body isn’t creating these uncomfortable messages to wake you up at night and make you feel bad.
-Your body is telling you that your thinking that creates your stress makes you feel bad.
+Your body is telling you that the heavy relationship you have with your thinking makes you feel bad.

 In the dark of night, your body wants you to see something that you’re ignoring in the light of day.